symfony/symfony-docs/messenger.rst

 .. note::

+    Thanks to :class:`Symfony\\Component\\Messenger\\Stamp\\SerializedMessageStamp`,
-    Thanks to :class:`Symfony\\Component\\Messenger\\Stamp\\SerializedMessageStamp` the serialized form of the message is saved, which prevents to serialize it again if the message is retried.
+    the serialized form of the message is saved, which prevents to serialize it again if the message is later retried.

     .. versionadded:: 6.1